hdShang/arxiv-daily/docs/cs-CV/2025-05-27/papers/250520897v2-cross-from-left-to-right-brain-adaptive-text-dreamer-for-vision-and-.md

 ---
 layout: default
-title: Cross from Left to Right Brain: Adaptive Text Dreamer for Vision-and-Language Navigation
+title: "Cross from Left to Right Brain: Adaptive Text Dreamer for Vision-and-Language Navigation"
 ---

 # Cross from Left to Right Brain: Adaptive Text Dreamer for Vision-and-Language Navigation